Shildon is a small town in County Durham in the North East of England, vitally important to the story of Britain's railways.

 It was George Stephenson, though, who convinced Pease that a railway—and not a tramway—should be built, claiming that steam engines could haul 50 times the load horses could manage.

-How was the railway to be funded?
+How was the railway funded?

 The Stockton and Darlington Railway (S&DR) had shareholders, but the Pease family were also very influential in funding it.
 Joseph, Edward’s son, rented the offices in Darlington for the railway before their first meeting.